University physics and maths, structured from first principles to exam practice.

 For students

-Use Fera when technical study needs structure.
+Use Fera when technical study needs a route through the material.

-When lecture notes are not enough
+When lecture notes feel fragmented